rbrockerhoff/SwiftChecker/README.md

 The table is not updated automatically, but there's a refresh button to update it.
 A suggested exercise would be to listen to notifications for application start/stop and update the list dynamically.

+Updating the table might potentially take some time if the system is very busy, since code signatures and icons will probably have to be loaded from disk.
+To speed this up, a simple "Future" class is implemented and used to (hopefully) perform these accesses asynchronously.

-The project should build and run with no errors or warnings on OS X 10.10b2 and Xcode 6b2.
+The project should build and run with no errors, warnings or crashes on OS X 10.10b2 and Xcode 6b2.

-There are copious comments that, hopefully, explain some of the design decisions and workarounds.
+There are copious comments that, hopefully, explain some of the design decisions and workarounds where necessary.

 The Xcode project itself is largely unchanged from the default setup and options.
 Exceptions:
 - The test target and source file are there, but I didn't do anything with them.